 Why You Should Be Preserving Beetroot

 Many vegetables will freeze well, but others work better if you store them in different ways.
-Here are 5 ways to store beetroot and our tips on essential things to do and to avoid when it comes to preserving beetroot for longevity and flavour.
+Here are the different ways to store beetroot and our tips on essential things to do and to avoid when it comes to preserving beetroot for longevity and flavour.

 How to prepare beetroot for preserving